 Back pain - when you see the doctor

-When you first see your health care provider for back pain, you will be asked questions about your back pain, including how often it occurs and how severe it is.
+When you first see your health care provider for back pain, you will be asked about your back pain, including how often and when it occurs and how severe it is.

 Your provider will try to determine the cause of your pain and whether it is likely to quickly get better with simple measures, such as ice, mild painkillers, physical therapy, and exercise.